school of hi-fi

 1) the first and most important one is the incorrect setup and integration of the subwoofer into the system.
 The result is that the "booming" bass from the main speakers, which is very common, is exacerbated by the partial overlap of the subwoofer’s additional output.

-This happens because when you buy a subwoofer, it's more than likely (euphemism) that you will not be properly instructed by the vendor on how to correctly integrate the new "baby" into the system (assuming he even knows how to do it, which I highly doubt)!
+This happens because when you buy a subwoofer, it's more than likely (pure euphemism) that you will not be properly instructed by the vendor on how to correctly integrate the new "baby" into the system (assuming he even knows how to do it, which I highly doubt)!

 Additionally, subwoofer instruction manuals are usually very plain and lack detailed technical directions as well.